-The majestic castle of Prangins near Nyon is the only sub-branch of the National Museum in French-speaking Switzerland.
-Prangins is a not-to-be missed cultural site in the region thanks to its 18th century castle, the largest that can be visited in Switzerland, and its historic vegetable garden, also the country’s largest of its kind.
+The majestic castle of Prangins near Nyon is the only Swiss National Museum in the French-speaking part of Switzerland.
+The site with its big historic vegetable garden, is an important cultural place in the region, it proposes the largest castle of the 18th century that can be visited in Switzerland.

 The permanent exhibitions take you to the century of Enlightenment, in particular “Noblesse oblige!
 Life at the château”, which shows the daily life of a noble family of the county of Vaud.
 The temporary collections focus on topics related to Swiss culture or current topics.
 Countless activities intended for groups and families bring these collections alive.

-For private or professional events alike, the castle of Prangins offers three character rooms as well as a café and its magnificent terrace.
+For private or professional events alike, the castle of Prangins offers three delightful rooms as well as a café and its magnificent terrace.

 From Jan 1, 2019 To Dec 31, 2019